CristianBuca/MS4_MotoStyle/README.md

 ## **Deployment**

-The website is hosted [Github](https://github.com), deployed on [Heroku](https://id.heroku.com/login) and uses [MongoDB](https://www.mongodb.com) as it's database.
-To be able to deploy accounts need to be created on all 3 sites.
+The website is hosted [Github](https://github.com), deployed on [Heroku](https://www.heroku.com/home).It uses [PostgreSQL](https://www.postgresql.org) as it's database, [AWS S3](https://aws.amazon.com) to store the static and media files and Stripe .
+To be able to deploy, accounts need to be created on all 3 sites.

 **Hosting Repository on Github:**